tomzx/blog.tomrochette.com-content/agi/understanding-games/article.md

 # Overview

 # In General
 Games most likeliest neural network architectures would be CNN for vision of the game pixels image with RNN for audio cues (if any is available).
-One of the core goal of the network is to simplify what is perceived so that later on stages deal with more abstract concepts and not pixels.
+One of the core goals of the network is to simplify what is perceived so that later on stages deal with more abstract concepts and not pixels.
 We would also like for the neural network to have the ability to understand locality, that is, things that move together (or do not move) are generally part of the same thing.

 In most games the human player will have to develop a strategy.
 In order to do so, he will have to understand the mechanics of the game (formulate a model).